 Regenerative biological treatments have been proposed as a potential therapeutic solution for chronic back and joint pain.
 These regenerative treatments include prolotherapy, which involves injection of a chemical irritant, generally dextrose, to engender an inflammatory process, stem cell preparations, and plasma-rich platelet or platelet-rich plasma injections.
 These treatments are controversial owing to often astronomical billing, variable biological preparations that limit actual delivery of the promised substance, as well as no more than generally anecdotal reports of efficacy or, at best, small clinical trials.

 However, skepticism remains inevitable.
 Acupuncture is a relatively excepted treatment for multiple maladies including chronic pain.
-In a Cochrane database review, Mu and associates reviewed randomized controlled trials for acupuncture in chronic specific low back pain in adults (54).
+In a Cochrane database review, Mu and associates reviewed randomized controlled trials for acupuncture in chronic specific low back pain in adults (57).
 Thirty-three studies were included involving over 8000 subjects, although only 16 studies had a reasonable control group.
 There was no more than low certainty evidence of immediate benefit compared to sham intervention.
-One trial showed no benefit in terms of short-term quality of life measurements.
+One trial showed no benefit in terms of short-term quality-of-life measurements.
 There was more evidence of improved back function immediately after treatment and with quality of life scales.
-The authors concluded that acupuncture may not play more of a clinical meaningful role for chronic back pain than placebo treatments in the long-term, although some immediate relief was seen with moderate to very low certainty secondary to small sample size and high risk of bias in multiple trials (54).
+The authors concluded that acupuncture may not play more of a clinically meaningful role for chronic back pain than placebo treatments in the long-term, although some immediate relief was seen with moderate to very low certainty secondary to small sample size and high risk of bias in multiple trials (57).

 Surgical.
 Patients should only be considered surgical candidates if they have failed conservative treatment.
 Exceptions should be made for patients with rapidly deteriorating neurologic deficits with back pain.
 Any patients with cauda equina syndrome must be rapidly decompressed because the patient’s outcomes are directly related to the time of intervention from symptom onset (01).